dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

-James J. Gibson.(1979.2014).2024079The-Ecological-Approach-to-Visual-Perception.Psychology Press => Preface
+James J. Gibson.(1979.2014).2024079The-Ecological-Approach-to-Visual-Perception.Psychology Press => 0601 Events and the Information for Perceiving Events

 ## 0601.
 Events and the Information for Perceiving Events